AbhilashKosaraju/csye6225-spring2019/README.md

 Security groups for Web servers and DB Servers have been created as per the requirements.

 ## Deploy Instructions
 The note app developed is being deployed with AWS CodeDeploy.
-The CircleCI has been employed for continous integration and building of the changes made to the API repos,(the API repo and the AMI repo).
+Code Deploy Agent from us-east-1 has been added to the centos-ami-template.json to install the agent in the AMI being built.
+AWS CodeDeploy appspec.yml file has been created and placed in the root of the noteapp repository to enable the deployment of the web application on EC2 instances.
+An S3 bucket with the specified naming conventions has been created in AWS to hold the deployed files on cloud.

 ## Running Tests